About Cynthia

 Cynthia Santos-DeCure is an actress, voice, speech and dialects coach; certified in both Knight-Thompson Speechwork® and as Associate Teacher of Fitzmaurice Voicework®.

 She is an Associate Professor of Acting at the Yale School of Drama where she teaches accents, dialects and voice.
-She has taught at California State University Stanislaus, California Institute of the Arts, UC Santa Barbara, University of Southern California, NY Film Academy and California State University, Los Angeles.
+She has coached productions Off-Broadway, and regional theaters across the U.S. as well as projects for Netflix, Showtime, WB, Nickelodeon and film.

 Cynthia is also a playwright.
 Her play Miss Quince premiered at the 2012 John Lion New Plays Festival and received a merit award from KC/ACTF.
 The play was featured in NoPassport’s 30/30 Festival and received staged readings at Urban Theater Company in Chicago, Dramatic Question Theater in NYC and Cara Mia Theater in Dallas.Her bilingual co-adaptation with Tatiana Pandiani of Bodas de Sangre (Blood Wedding) was presented by DGSD (Yale Drama) in the fall of 2021.
+She is a Yale Public Voices Fellow of The OpEd Project (2021-22).
+Member of the National Theatre Conference.

 She has a B.A. in Theater from the University of Southern California's School of Dramatic Arts and an MFA in acting from California State University, Los Angeles' Theatre, Film and Television program.